 If $\alpha(n) \rightarrow 0$ as $n\rightarrow \infty$, then $(X_k, k \in \Z)$ is said to be {\it $\alpha$-mixing}. \end{definition}

 With this general mixing form of dependency, we assume that the sequence \((U_{e}, e \in \path)\), in~\eqref{eq:cdf-speed-trip}, is \(\alpha\)-mixing.
-We can equally assume that \((U_{e}, e \in \path)\) is a Markov sequence, which can lead to a simpler and possibly more analytical formulation.
-However, empirical evidence of such dependencies are weak~\citep{woodard2017predicting}.
-Moreover, \(\alpha\)-mixing is a more general form of dependency, in sense that Markov sequences are also \(\alpha\)-mixing, but the inverse is not true.
+We can equally assume that \((U_{e}, e \in \path)\) is a Markov sequence, which can lead to a simpler and possibly more analytical formulation than the mixing approach.
+However, empirical evidence of such dependencies is weak~\citep{woodard2017predicting}.
+Moreover, \(\alpha\)-mixing is a more general form of dependency, in the sense that a Markov sequence is \(\alpha\)-mixing, but the inverse is not true.

-Since \((S_{e}, e\in \path)\) are not strictly stationary (have a time-invariant distribution), we require an extra mixing condition that is slightly stronger than the maximal correlation coefficient (defined as \(\rho(n)\) in \cite{bradley2005}) and implies it, which is related to mixing of interlaced sets. \begin{definition} Following Definition \ref{def:alpha-mixing}, let \(\F_{A} =\sigma(X_{i}, i \in A)\) for any non-empty set \(A \subset \Z\).
+Since \((S_{e}, e\in \path)\) are not strictly stationary (meaning that they do not have a time-invariant distribution), we require an extra mixing condition that is slightly stronger than the maximal correlation coefficient (defined as \(\rho(n)\) in \cite{bradley2005}) and implies it, which is related to mixing of interlaced sets. \begin{definition} Following Definition \ref{def:alpha-mixing}, let \(\F_{A} =\sigma(X_{i}, i \in A)\) for any non-empty set \(A \subset \Z\).
 Define the dependency measure

 where \(\L^{2}(\F_{A})\) denotes the space of square-integrable \(\F_{A}\) random variables, and the supremum is over all disjoint non-empty sets \(A, B \in \Z\). \end{definition}